What side effects can be expected from undergoing cancer treatment?

 - Avoid carbonated beverages.

 - If you are unable to eat due to your mouth sores, your healthcare providers will monitor you nutritional status very closely.

 - You will be given pain medicines intravenously to control or decrease the discomfort caused by the mouth sores while you are in the hospital.

-A skin rash or other irritation might occur because of chemotherapy, an allergic reaction to a medicine, or from an infection.
-Allogeneic transplant might also experience skin rashes from graft versus host disease.
-(See section on GvHD for more information.)
+A skin rash or other irritation might occur because of chemotherapy, an allergic reaction to a medicine or from an infection.
 A skin biopsy might be required to diagnose your skin rash.
 In this procedure, a small sample of skin is removed and examined under a microscope.

 Most skin rashes improve but require time for healing.

 - Gently cleanse the affected area using lukewarm water and mild soap.
 Do not rub your skin.
 Pat your skin dry with a soft towel.